 Most businesses have had to go digital in recent months.
 Some tasks, such as writing or file-sharing might be easy to transfer into the virtual sphere, but those that require collaboration and group creativity might pose themselves as a problem due to a lack of an actual workspace.

 Since that much-needed workspace is at the moment not available, alternatives to it are greatly needed.
 That’s why virtual whiteboards became immensely popular recently.
 They replace your office whiteboard effectively and add some features that would be completely unachievable on a real whiteboard.

 So if you’re interested in something of that sort, check out our top picks for the best virtual whiteboard tools.

-Organizing your thoughts and the work done by your team in a virtual space is going to become a whole lot easier with Collaboard’s features for adding sticky notes, images, shapes, icons, etc, and incorporating documents ranging from PDF to Word and Excel.
+Organizing your thoughts and the work done by your team in a virtual space is going to become a whole lot easier with Collaboard’s features for adding sticky notes, images, shapes, icons, etc, and incorporating documents ranging from PDF to Word and Excel, including Excel calendars.
 There’s also an integrated video and image search option that allows for seamless addition of picture or video web material.

 Just like on a real whiteboard, you can add your doodles and sketch out ideas for everyone to understand with automatic digital pen recognition.
 Spark your creativity and connect any element with another one, then choose a style for the connection and make an organized system of ideas to help your team get along faster.